NebraLtd/Helium-Guides/docs/handy-guides/local-diagnostics.md

 # Local Diagnostics

-There are two different methods to access the diagnostics of your hotspot.
-One is the In-App diagnostics in the Helium app (requires you to be in bluetooth range) and the other is the IP diagnostics (requires you to be connected to the same local network).
+There are two different methods to access the diagnostics information of your Nebra hotspot:

+1. Helium App Diagnostics(Bluetooth)
+2. Nebra Diagnostics(Private IP Address)

 ## IP diagnostics

-The more detailed and recommended diagnostics version available is the IP diagnostics.
-You need to be connected to the same local network to access the IP diagnostics.

-To find the IP address of your hotspot you can either get it from the Helium In-App diagnostics explained later or through the connected devices found in your router settings.
-If you are signed up to the [Nebra Dashboard](https://dashboard.nebra.com) you should also be able to find the local IP address from the specific device page.

-You can use any browser to access the IP diagnostics either on your desktop or on your mobile.
-Just enter the IP address of your hotspot into the address bar of your browser and hit enter.
-You will find a page similar to the following image:
+We highly recommend utilizing the Nebra Diagnostics page.
+To do so, Identify the private IP address of your hotspot by retreiving the information from Helium App Diagnostics over Bluetooth, or by using your router's admin page (Typically can be accessed by typing 192.168.1.1 into a web browser, but not all routers are the same, for more details regarding your specific router, please visit some of the router guides found [here](https://portforward.com/router.htm)).

+You can typically do all of these steps on a mobile device, laptop, or desktop.
+Once you have identified the IP address of your unit, you will be able to access a page that looks like this:

 ![IP diagnostics](../media/photos/troubleshooting/local-diagnostics.jpg ':size=800')

 ### What information can you find in here

-1. **Hotspot animal name**: Right at the top you will find the animal name of your hotspot.
+1. **Hotspot animal name**: animal name of your hotspot.

-2. **Helium address**: You can find the address of your Helium hotspot here.
-By clicking on it you will be redirected to your hotspot in the explorer
+2. **Helium address**: address of your Helium hotspot here.
+(Clicking this will directly lead you to the helium explorer)

 3. **Sync percentage**: This shows an up-to-date sync status of your Helium hotspot.
 This information will be updated every 2 minutes.
 Sometimes it will show as **Miner is Still Loading** - This can have different causes:
 * Your hotspot is still booting up
 * The Height status is higher than the blockchain height reported by the Helium API.
-This can be ignored and is just a display bug
 * There is an issue with the Helium miner software and it won't fully load up
+* Most of these issues will resolve over time as various counter measures will activate to keep your Hotspot 100% synced and up-to-date.

 4. **Height status**: It will show the block your hotspot is currently synced up to and the total blockchain height reported by the Helium API

 5. **Firmware version**: The current firmware version that is running on your hotspot

 6. **Frequency**: Shows the frequency plan your hotspot is using.
-It will show 470/ 868 or 915 based on the base model of your hotspot
+It will show 470/ 868 or 915 based on the region the hotspot is operating in.

 7. **Region Plan**: Shows the exact frequency your hotspot is using